Death is the Road to Awe

 As ever, remember that this is a first draft.
 There’s no use pointing out spelling mistakes in it – we haven’t even hired the editor for the new corebook yet.

-59 responses to “Death is the Road to Awe”
+59 thoughts on “Death is the Road to Awe”

 Hopefully Dave will correct me if I’m wrong.